Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

  |![RelativeAlignCenter](./media/relativeLayoutAlignCenter.png)|![RelativeFill](./media/relativeLayoutFill.png)|

 > [!NOTE]
->To fill control with the predefined size is needed to change property `WidthSpecification`/`HeightSpecification` to value `WrapContent`.
-Otherwise the control doesn't fill properly the space created by offsets.
+>The component can take the size of the parent view only when the `WidthSpecification`/`HeightSpecification` property is set to `WrapContent`.

 ## Example